DePayFi/widgets/README.md

 ### Unmanaged Configuration

 > [!IMPORTANT]
 > Unmanaged configurations do not provide any callbacks for server-side actions or integrations.
 They are limited to initiating and executing payments only.
+If you need callbacks for your integrations, use [managed integrations](#managed-integration-using-integration-id)

 ```javascript
 DePayWidgets.Payment({